 - A bungee cord should be attached to each corner and connected to a buried anchor disk.

 - The bungee will provide the tension necessary to keep the boundaries in place while giving the flexibility to minimise the chance of injury should a player catch their foot under the line.

-For concrete and asphalt surfaces, boundary lines should be a tape made of resistant material that sticks firmly to the ground.
-For alternative hard surfaces and artificial turf, lines can be painted on the court.
+For concrete and asphalt surfaces, boundary lines should be a tape made of resistant material that sticks firmly to the ground or they can be marked/painted directly on the surface.

 As the AirBadminton game takes place in outdoor environment, the presence of wind and gusts will impact the flight performance of the AirShuttle.
 Much of the power in a badminton shot comes from the string.
 Thus, it is important to know how string tension can affect the AirBadminton game.

 AirBadminton has been designed to be played with the same traditional rackets.
-However, based on the outdoor elements involved during the game it is recommended that players use a lower tension (8-9kg / 17.5-20lbs) when playing AirBadminton.
+However, based on the outdoor elements involved during the game it is recommended that players use a lower tension (between 8-9kg / 17.5-20lbs) and a thicker string when playing AirBadminton.